LanLab/SnpFilt/README.md

 The files listed above are always created and use only information based on the reads themself.
 When a reference genome is provided the isolate will be compared with it generate the additional files
-* snpfilt_results_<fstem>.csv: CSV file listing all potential SNPs and the filter code describing their reliability
+* snpfilt_results_fstem.csv: CSV file listing all potential SNPs and the filter code describing their reliability
-* aln_<fstem>.cigarx: tabular file giving positions where assembly aligned to the reference genome
+* aln_fstem.cigarx: tabular file giving positions where assembly aligned to the reference genome